How Email Marketing Helps Your Business Grow

 One of the benefits of email marketing is that you no longer have to rely on traditional advertising avenues to get your marketing message out there.
 The cost of traditional media and advertising such as print and TV can be very high.
 Not only are you saving on printing and media costs, but you are reaching your subscriber base more effectively through highly targeted customer segmentation made possible through these marketing automation tools.

-12% of marketers say that email marketing allows them to identify better quality leads (Smart Insights 2017).
-This is largely due to the analytics and A/B testing functionality offered by these tools.
 17% of marketers say that email marketing helps them to improve conversion rates, which can also be attributed to the analytics available.
+(Getresponse)

 Software like HubSpot, Everlytic and MailChimp have built-in A/B testing functionality and analytics, which allow you to measure the effectiveness of your email marketing campaigns and experiments.
 With A/B tests, you can measure the effectiveness of your subject lines, the personalisation of sender details (such as the sender’s email address and name), email copy, images and calls-to-action (CTAs).

 3. Personalisation that makes your marketing stand out